Welcome to dynamoregulators.com

 Our focus at DRL is on high performance replacement dynamo regulators to control the output of classic vehicle dynamos (generators).
 We pride ourselves on being the present day prime innovators in electronic dynamo regulator design.
-Our products include the DVR2, DVR3 and DVR4 regulators (formerly known under the 'manortec' brand).
-The various types are suited to many different motorcycle, car, boat, tractor... (you name it!) dynamo or dc generator powered vehicle electrical systems.
+Our primary product is the DVR2 voltage regulator (formerly known under the 'manortec' brand).
+The DVR2 is suited to many varieties of motorcycle...
+Almost all British marques and some of other provenance.

 Take a close look at our range of rugged Voltage Regulators.
 Also our high quality dynamo belt drive kit for BSA A7/A10 twins, available from stock.